Let’s talk a bit about your background.

 I play drums, too, so I put it all together.
 I got on the keyboard and then I came up with the theme and the latin background.
 It came out really smooth and nice.

-I LOVE it, and it’s gotten an amazing response from our readers!
+I LOVE it!
 It’s in two places on the site; on the homepage and your other song was used as an intro to the CelebriTV segment.

 It was fun doing it, and it’s great that it’s doing so well.
 That you liked it meant the most to me.